SMS-NED16/FCS-CEP-PMDC-Motor-Control/README.md

   - `K_v` - Motor Velocity Constant
   - `R_a` - Armature circuit resistance
   - `L_a` - Armature circuit inductance
-- Used a slotted disc, an Arduino Uno, an LM393 IR sensor, and sketch `measure_RPM.c` to record an [actual PMDC motor](http://www.electronicaestudio.com/docs/SHT-034.pdf)'s response to a step voltage in terms of its RPM, with and without gears coupled to its shaft.
+- Used a slotted disc, an Arduino Uno, an LM393 IR sensor, and sketch `measure_rpm.ino` to record an [actual PMDC motor](http://www.electronicaestudio.com/docs/SHT-034.pdf)'s response to a step voltage in terms of its RPM, with and without gears coupled to its shaft.
 - Used step response RPM data with a Simulink Model `pmdc_model.slx` and Simulink's parameter estimation toolbox to iteratively obtain approximations for its electromechanical constants for both gear and gearless variants.
 - Performed stability assessment for both variants using
   - Routh-Hurwitz Criteria